Projective and polynomial superflows. I: Projective flows as non-linear PDE's

 For example, let $u$ satisfies (\ref{pde}).
 In terms of new variables, this rewrites as a non-linear PDE

 In the simplest $1$-dimensional case, let $\varpi=-x^2$, $\varrho=\sigma=0$.
 Then $u=\frac{x}{x+1}$.
 Calculating directly, we get that

-and this indeed satisfies $-\mathcal{X}\mathcal{U}^{2}_{\mathcal{X}}=\mathcal{U}$. \end{Note} To continue from Proposition \ref{prop-trans}, Cramer's rule and formulas (\ref{n-dim}) gives values for $(x_{i}-\varpi^{(i)})$, and substituting this into (\ref{n-dim2}) gives the needed system of PDEs which does not explicitly involve a vector field, as in (\ref{pde}).
-In a $3$-dimensional case, which is the topic of the second half of the current paper, this reads as follows. \begin{prop} Let $\phi(\m{x})=u(x,y,z)\bl v(x,y,z)\bl w(x,y,z)$ be a $3$-dimensional smooth projective flow.
+and this indeed satisfies $-\mathcal{X}\mathcal{U}^{2}_{\mathcal{X}}=\mathcal{U}$. \end{Note} To continue from Proposition \ref{prop-trans}, Cramer's rule and formulas (\ref{n-dim}) give values for $(x_{i}-\varpi^{(i)})$, and substituting this into (\ref{n-dim2}) gives the needed system of PDEs which does not explicitly involve a vector field, as in (\ref{pde}).
+In a $3$-dimensional case, which is the topic of the most of the current paper, this reads as follows. \begin{prop} Let $\phi(\m{x})=u(x,y,z)\bl v(x,y,z)\bl w(x,y,z)$ be a $3$-dimensional smooth projective flow.
 Then it satisfies the boundary condition (\ref{boundr}), and also the non-linear system of second order PDEs as follows.
 Let

 Then

 The same holds for $v$ and $w$ instead of $u$ (the multipliers $D,D^{(x)},D^{(y)},D^{(z)}$ remain intact). \end{prop} This result generalizes and is compatible with (Proposition 3, \cite{alkauskas}), where it is given in a $2$-dimensional case.
 Note that the equation of Proposition \ref{prop-2} can be written as